-Do the proposed stem cell-based models, services, specialized technologies, and/or educational offerings address critical needs of California researchers and/or educators in geographic areas where access to models is limited?
+Do the proposed stem cell-based models, services, and specialized technologies address critical needs of researchers across California?
+Do they attract researchers not currently using stem cell-based models to the field?

 Are the proposed SRL outcome criteria adequate to measure the impact of the SRL core and its services?